2802A/Voice-Ai-Agent/readme.md

 A conversational voice agent that guides users through the creation of a Daily Progress Report (DPR) using real-time voice interaction.
 The assistant extracts and validates field inputs based on a knowledge base in AWS Bedrock and submits the final DPR as JSON to an AWS Lambda function for backend processing.

-Adding addtional Workshops for voice ai agents by aws : https://catalog.workshops.aws/voice-ai-agents/en-US/module1
+ Addtional Workshops for voice ai agents by aws : https://catalog.workshops.aws/voice-ai-agents/en-US/module1
 ---

 ## 📌 Features